 St Helen’s Oratory

 The remains of a medieval chapel and dwelling that replaced a 5th or 6th century church.
-The building gives an atmospheric hint of the early Celtic practises in the elemental landscape between sky and sea but sadly the rough-hewn cross that tops the building today was found nearby – the original was thought to have been cast down the well in the vicarage garden.
+The building gives an atmospheric hint of the early Celtic practises in the elemental landscape between sky and sea.
+Sadly the rough-hewn cross that tops the building today is not original butwas found nearby.
+The original was thought to have been cast down the well in the vicarage garden.

 A small font or holy water stoup was also retrieved from the field and now stands beside the font in St Just church.